 To kick things off we asked, “Is our goal to improve customer experience or is this about increasing conversion rates within our paid campaigns?”
 Once we aligned on goals and KPIs we shifted our focus to simple segmentation needs.
 We identified content to personalize and who to personalize it for.
 Marketing teams are likely doing this in some capacity through industry vertical, topic or need already.
 While simply segmenting is not the same as personalization, it is the first step.
 We created our segments by analyzing CRM and project data combined with historical Google Analytics engagement metrics.

 Then, we experimented.
-Basic split tests on PPC page messaging is an easy way to start.
+Basic split tests on campaign landing page messaging is an easy way to start.
 What’s key is that this does not necessarily require a large investment in tools or technologies.
 The goal is to measure success and refine the strategy.
 It’s important to consider the whole experience from channel to first touch to outreach through email or text.